+- Vice President for Student Services Incidents solely between students may be referred directly to the Office of the Vice President.

+Vice President, Student Services

+Asheville Campus

+828-398-7146

 terrygbrasier@abtech.edu

 Online reporting:

 abtech.edu/incidentreport

-2. Vice President for Human Resources - Incidents solely between employees may be referred directly to the Office for the shannarchambers@abtech edu

-Vice President, Human Resources
+- Vice President for Human Resources Incidents solely between employees may be referred directly to the Office for the Vice President, Human Resources Asheville Campus 828-398-7178 shannarchambers@abtech.edu

-Asheville Campus

 - 3. Student/Employee Allegations For allegations between students and employees, you may contact either the Vice President for Student Services or the Vice President for Human Resources.
-The Vice President for Student Services or designee will work in partnership with the Vice President for Human Resources or designee to investigate and resolve the allegation. - 4.
-A-B Tech Police The A-B Tech Police Department is located across from the parking deck in the Mission Health/A-B Tech Conference Center and can be reached by phone at (828) 398-7125.
+The Vice President for Student Services or designee will work in partnership with the Vice President for Human Resources or designee to investigate and resolve the allegation.

+- A-B Tech Police The A-B Tech Police Department is located across from the parking deck in the Mission Health/A-B Tech Conference Center and can be reached by phone at (828) 398-7125.
 A-B Tech Police Officers are available 24-hours a day, seven days a week.
-To reach the on-duty officer, call (828) 279-3166. - 5.
-Anonymous Reporting Individuals may also file anonymous reports by completing the report at abtech.edu/incidentreport.
+To reach the on-duty officer, call (828) 279-3166.

+- 5. Anonymous Reporting Individuals may also file anonymous reports by completing the report at abtech.edu/incidentreport.
 It may be very difficult for the College to take action on anonymous reports where supporting information is limited.
 Anonymous reports may be used for statistical reporting purposes.